Headline Writing: 15 Great Tips That Will Skyrocket Your Conversions

 Pro Tip: Always follow through.

-I promised to deliver headline writing formulas, so here we are.
-Following these formulas can help you create a headline that generates clicks, but don’t be afraid to be creative.
+We promised to deliver headline writing formulas, so here we are.
+Following these headline formulas can help you create the best headline that generates clicks, but don’t be afraid to be creative.

 If you need to add an extra word or number to a headline, do it.
 Always make sure you’re serving the copy and the reader.

-In the following five sections, I’ll give you the formula and three examples to get your creative juices flowing.
+In the following five sections, we’ll give you the formula and three instances to get your creative juices flowing.

 • 17 Amazing Steps for Pest Prevention That Will Help You Sleep Better at Night